femolyn1/PyBer_Analysis/README.md

    As shown in the data frame above, the rural cities had the highest average fare per driver and ride while the urban cities had the lowest and the high fares observed in the rural cities was due to the low number of total rides and total drivers in those cities.
    ![](https://github.com/femolyn1/PyBer_Analysis/blob/master/Images/Multiple%20line%20graph.png)

-   As shown in the multiple line graph above, the urban cities had the highest total fare within the months of January to April 2019 followed by the rural cities while the urban cities had the lowest fare and the low fares in the urban cities can be attributed to the empty cells observed in the rural cities column after arranging the data into the specified date range using the loc function.
+   As shown in the multiple line graph above, the urban cities had the highest total fare within the months of January to April 2019 followed by the rural cities while the urban cities had the lowest fare and the low fares can be attributed to the empty cells observed in the rural cities column after arranging the data into the specified date range using the loc function.
     In summary, the drop in the number of ride usage in the rural cities within the months of January to April, 2019 could be due to the low number of available rides and drivers in those cities and allocating more rides & drivers to the rural cities will most likely reduce average fare per ride & driver which will invariably boost ride affordability.
-Although the available date is limited to 2019, the Urban cities might also benefit from more ride allocation within the months of January to April as this will help meet the demands for rides in those months , increase revenue and enhance affordability.
+In addition, although the available data is limited to 2019, the Urban cities might also benefit from more ride allocation within the months of January to April as this will help meet the demands for rides in those months , increase revenue and enhance affordability.

 # Challenges Encountered during Analysis
 Formatting the horizontal axis in the multiline plot to resemble the graph provided in the challenge question was a bit difficult.
 Upon plotting the graph, the date format on the horizontal axis had the format 2019-01-01, and the challenge question asked us to show the months and day format ( Jan 2019, Feb, Mar , Apr).